ReactTraining/react-workshop/courses/core/04-side-effects/lecture-1-data-fetching/NOTES.md

 - Cleanup Function
 - Using `useCallback`

-In `BrowseCourses` we fetch all courses the same as `PreviousNextCourse`.
-These effects can be turned into a custom hook at `useAllCourses`

 ### Event-based Side Effects

 In `BrowseCourses` there's a working `removeCourse` function that can be used to start conversations about: